Aloha is the Hawaiian word for love, affection, peace, compassion and mercy. Two magazines got that name in Holland at different periods:

 ALOHA was ironic, critical, unconventional and seasoned with absurd humour.

-In 1999 the name ALOHA was used again in Holland for a new more classical music magazine that can be compared to the UK's Q or MOJO.
+In 1999 the name ALOHA was used again in Holland.
+ALOHA HET MUZIEKBLAD was a more classical music magazine that can be compared to the UK's Q or MOJO.
 It was taken over by OOR in 2005.
 Thank you to Peter Oudejans for this precision.

 May 2002, 6 pages